The Yellow Card Scheme: guidance for healthcare professionals

 - associated with delayed drug effects and interactions

-- to complimentary remedies such as homeopathic and herbal products
+- to complementary remedies such as homeopathic and herbal products

 See what to include in your Yellow Card of an adverse drug reaction (PDF, 74.2KB, 3 pages) .